Edwardian House Flowers

 Treats

-After my summer and autumn flower shots I just had to create a spring one!
+After my summer and autumn Flower Shots I just had to create a spring one!
 I would also encourage everyone to make their own flower shots, using a tiny jar and anything at all from the garden.
 Studies have shown time and again that flowers can reduce feelings of stress and anxiety so why not put some on your desk today?

 Miniature daffodils, tulips and narcissi.
 Prettier than a stress ball!